East Asian model

 The East Asian model (修正資本主義), pioneered by Japan, is a plan for economic growth whereby the government invests in certain sectors of the economy in order to stimulate the growth of specific industries in the private sector.
 It generally refers to the model of development pursued in East Asian economies such as Japan, South Korea and Taiwan.
-It has also been used by some to describe the contemporary economic system in Mainland China after Deng Xiaoping's economic reforms during the late 1970s and the current economic system of Vietnam after its Đổi Mới policy was implemented in 1986.
+It has also been used by some to describe the contemporary economic system in Mainland China after Deng Xiaoping's reform and opening up during the late 1970s and the current economic system of Vietnam after its Đổi Mới policy was implemented in 1986.
 Generally, as a country becomes more developed, the most common employment industry transitions from agriculture to manufacturing, and then to services.

 The main shared approach of East Asian economies is the role of the government.
 For East Asian governments have recognized the limitations of markets in allocation of scarce resources in the economy, thus the governments have used interventions to promote economic development.
 They include state control of finance, direct support for state-owned enterprises in strategic sectors of the economy or the creation of privately owned national champions, high dependence on the export market for growth, and a high rate of savings.
 It is similar to dirigisme, neomercantilism, and Hamiltonian economics.

-Although there is a common theme, there is not one single approach to the economies of Asian countries, and it widely varies in economic structure as well as development experiences among the East Asian economies, especially between Northeast and Southeast Asian countries (e.g. Malaysia, Indonesia and Thailand relied much more on FDI (Foreign Direct Investment) than Taiwan or Singapore).
+There is not one single approach to the economies of Asian countries, and it widely varies in economic structure as well as development experiences among the East Asian economies, especially between Northeast and Southeast Asian countries.
+Nations such as Malaysia, Indonesia and Thailand have historically relied much more on Foreign Direct Investment (FDI) than Taiwan or Singapore.

 Success of the model

 East Asian countries saw rapid economic growth from the end of the Second World War until the 1997 Asian financial crisis.
 For instance, the percentage of annual average growth between 1970-96 was 3-5% in China, Hong Kong, Taiwan, South Korea and Singapore.
-Within this period, developing East Asian countries were growing at three times the rate of growth of the world economy.
-Hence these countries attracted a significant amount of foreign and private capital inflows.
-During this period, East Asian countries also achieved dramatic reductions in poverty; the greatest example is Indonesia, where the percentage of people living below the official poverty line fell from 60% to 12% between 1970 and 1996.
+Within this period, developing East Asian countries were growing at three times the growth rate of the world economy.
+Hence, these countries attracted a significant amount of foreign and private capital inflows.
+During this period, East Asian countries also achieved dramatic reductions in poverty.
+In Indonesia, the percentage of people living below the official poverty line fell from 60% to 12% between 1970 and 1996.
 Furthermore, Indonesia's population increased from 117 to 200 million.
-Equally impressive is the growth of real wages between 1980 and 1992, with average wages in newly industrialized Asian countries increasing at a rate of 5 percent a year, whereas at the same time employment in manufacturing increased by 6 percent a year.
-The growth period in East Asian countries saw a large improvement in overall standards of living.
+Between 1980 and 1992, average wages in newly industrialized Asian countries increased at a rate of 5 percent a year, while employment in manufacturing increased by 6 percent a year.
+Overall standards of living saw improvements during this growth period in East Asian countries.